 62% of consumers surveyed said they would change their mind after reading 1-3 negative reviews about a product or service.***

-Can I remove negative information about me online?
+Can I remove negative information about me or my business online?

 If the negative information violates copyright law or is an infringement on a registered trademark, and you are either the content owner or an authorized representative, you can request the removal of the content under the provisions of the Digital Millennium Copyright Act (DMCA).

-While you may not be able to control what others say about you online, you can create positive online content to diminish the impact and visibility of the negative posts.
-Here are a few simple suggestions:
+While you may not be able to control what others say about you or your business online, you can create positive online content to diminish the impact and visibility of the negative posts.
+Here are a few simple suggestions to improve your online reputation:

 - Create a complete online profile on popular social media sites, like Facebook, Twitter, LinkedIn and YouTube